 We have 21 facilities with 4 courts, and another 6 with 2 courts, giving us plenty of courts for everyone to play 4 matches on Saturday.
 As far as meals go, there will be 4 main host sites.
-Each host site will host a BBQ and an awards ceremony to recognize the league winners and a pro exhibition on Saturday night.
+All the teams are invited back to the Oakhouse at Exmoor Clubon Saturday night for an extremely fun party with a pro exhibition.

 My league doesn’t have flights.
 How will our teams be selected?

 More than one team can play in each flight.
-Its likely that several of your flights have players that fall into the same rating range, and the APTA will work with your league to figure out which teams belong in each level.
+It is likely that several of your flights have players that fall into the same rating range, and the APTA will work with your league to figure out which teams belong in each level.

 No organized leagues exist where I live, but my club is an APTA member.
 Can I play?